-Roll out two disks of pie dough to 12-inch diameters (about 1/8-inch thick).
-Fit one crust into a 9-inch pie plate and trim overhang flush with the plate's edge.
+- Roll out two disks of pie dough to 12-inch diameters (about ⅛-inch thick).
+Fit one crust into a 9- or 10-inch pie plate and trim overhang flush with the plate's edge.
 (Be careful not to stretch the dough when fitting it into the plate.)

 Make the filling

-- In a large, heavy-bottomed pot or Dutch oven, combine apple slices, remaining 2 tablespoons apple cider, brown sugar, granulated sugar, cinnamon, nutmeg, and salt.
+- In a large, heavy-bottomed pot, combine apple slices, remaining 2 tablespoons apple cider, brown sugar, granulated sugar, cinnamon, nutmeg, and salt.
 Cover and cook over medium-low heat, gently stirring occasionally, until apples are soft, but do not lose their shape, about 15 minutes.

 Fill and bake the pie

-- For a traditional crust, top pie with second rolled crust (roll the crust around a rolling pin for easy moving).
-Trim top crust to a 1/2-inch overhang, tuck under bottom crust, and crimp or flute as desired to seal.
-Cut three slits in the center of the filled pie to vent.
+- For a traditional crust, top pie with second rolled dough round (roll the dough around a rolling pin or fold it into quarters for easy moving).
+Trim the top layer of dough to a ½-inch overhang, tuck under the bottom dough, and crimp or flute as desired to seal.
+Cut 3-5 slits in the center of the filled pie to vent.
 If desired, decorate with seasonal crust cutouts.

 - Lightly brush the top of the pie with egg wash and sprinkle with granulated or turbinado sugar.